EchelonX-Ray/ttygraphics/README.md

 TODO:
 --Stop camera from drifting due to floating point rounding errors
 --Fix Line Drawing so it works correctly if one or more points are out of FOV
---Figure out how to do and implement VSYNC to avoid screen tearing
 --Look into more sophisticated and modern kernel video display interfaces
 ----Look into GPU acceleration
 --Create libc alteratives to support freestanding compilation